Alaska

 What is the downfall of living in Indiana?

-Why do so many Texans move to Alaska?
+Why do Texans move to Alaska?

 That summer heat.
 Temperatures across Texas skyrocket from June to September.
 Average daily highs soar well above 90 degrees.
 Folks just need a break from the heat, and they know they can count on Alaska for a more temperate climate.
-In Seward, the daily average is a pleasant 70 degrees.